DarynHolmes/learning-sessions/DECISION_LOG.md

 ## If two sessions share the same popularity, what guarantees their relative order?

 In the case of equal popularity, the code will use the title to sort it alphabetically.
-With the way it is implemented, these will always be sorted in descending alphabetical order regardless of the sort order.
+With the way it is implemented, these will always be sorted in ascending alphabetical order regardless of the sort order.

 ## What’s your approach to accessibility for the toggle?